iamsaief/javascript-questions/bn-BD/README_bn-BD.md

 - C: The `setInterval` callback will still be called every second
 - D: We never invoked `config.alert()`, config is `null`

-<details><summary><b>Answer</b></summary>
+<details><summary><b>উত্তর দেখুন</b></summary>
 <p>

-#### Answer: C
+#### উত্তর: C

 Normally when we set objects equal to `null`, those objects get _garbage collected_ as there is no reference anymore to that object.
 However, since the callback function within `setInterval` is an arrow function (thus bound to the `config` object), the callback function still holds a reference to the `config` object.
 As long as there is a reference, the object won't get garbage collected.
 Since this is an interval, setting `config` to `null` or `delete`-ing `config.alert` won't garbage-collect the interval, so the interval will still be called.
 It should be cleared with `clearInterval(config.alert)` to remove it from memory.
 Since it was not cleared, the `setInterval` callback function will still get invoked every 1000ms (1s).